litestar-org/litestar/docs/usage/channels.rst

 .. currentmodule:: litestar.channels.plugin

 The :class:`ChannelsPlugin` acts as the central entity for managing channels and subscribers.
-It's used to publish messages, control how data is stored, manage subscribers, route handlers and configuration.
+It's used to publish messages, control how data is stored, and manage subscribers, route handlers and configuration.